naoto0804/cross-domain-detection/README.md

 # Cross-Domain Weakly-Supervised Object Detection through Progressive Domain Adaptation

-This page is for a CVPR2018 paper [1].
+This page is for a paper which is to appear in CVPR2018 [1].
+You can also find project page for the paper in [2].

 ## Requirements
 - Python 3.5+